-7.1.
 Precautions for safe handling

-Safe handling Limit all unnecessary personal contact.
-Wear protective clothing when risk of exposure occurs.
-Use in a well-ventilated area.
-Avoid contact with incompatible materials.
-When handling, DO NOT eat, drink or smoke. --------------- ---
+- Avoid all personal contact, including inhalation. - Wear protective clothing when risk of exposure occurs. - Use in a well-ventilated area. - Prevent concentration in hollows and sumps. - ▶ DO NOT enter confined spaces until atmosphere has been checked. - ▶ DO NOT allow material to contact humans, exposed food or food utensils. - Avoid contact with incompatible materials. - When handling, DO NOT eat, drink or smoke. - Keep containers securely sealed when not in use. - Avoid physical damage to containers. - Always wash hands with soap and water after handling. - ▶ Work clothes should be laundered separately.
+Launder contaminated clothing before re-use. - Use good occupational work practice. - ▶ Observe manufacturer's storage and handling recommendations contained within this SDS. - Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.

+Other information

-Keep containers securely sealed when not in use.
-Avoid physical damage to containers.
-Always wash hands with soap and water after handling.
-Work clothes should be laundered separately.
-Use good occupational work practice.
-Observe manufacturer's storage and handling recommendations contained within this SDS.
-Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.
-Fire and explosion protection See section 5 Other information Store in original containers.
-Keep containers securely sealed.
-Store in a cool, dry area protected from environmental extremes.
-Store away from incompatible materials and foodstuff containers.
-Protect containers against physical damage and check regularly for leaks.
-Observe manufacturer's storage and handling recommendations contained within this SDS.
-For major quantities: Consider storage in bunded areas - ensure storage areas are isolated from sources of community water (including stormwater, ground water, lakes and streams).
-Ensure that accidental discharge to air or water is the subject of a contingency disaster management plan; this may require consultation with local authorities.
+- ▶ Store in original containers. - Keep containers securely sealed. - Store in a cool, dry area protected from environmental extremes. - Store away from incompatible materials and foodstuff containers. - Protect containers against physical damage and check regularly for leaks. - Observe manufacturer's storage and handling recommendations contained within this SDS.

+For major quantities:

+- Consider storage in bunded areas ensure storage areas are isolated from sources of community water (including stormwater, ground water, lakes and streams). - Ensure that accidental discharge to air or water is the subject of a contingency disaster management plan; this may require consultation with local authorities.
-7.2.

 Conditions for safe storage, including any incompatibilities

 Suitable container Lined metal can, lined metal pail/ can.
 Plastic pail.
 Polyliner drum.
 Packing as recommended by manufacturer.
 Check all containers are clearly labelled and free from leaks.
 Storage incompatibility Avoid contamination of water, foodstuffs, feed or seed.
-None known Hazard categories in accordance with Regulation (EC) No 1272/2008 Not Available Qualifying quantity (tonnes) of dangerous substances as referred to in Article 3(10) for the application of Not Available
+None known Hygroscopic Moisture sensitive Store under argon